Milan, Tennessee

-Milan (/'maɪlɪn/ MY-lin) is the largest city in Gibson County, Tennessee.
+Milan (/'maɪlɪn/ MY-lin) is the largest city in Gibson County, Tennessee, United States.
+As of the 2020 census, Milan had a population of 8,171.
 It is home to the Milan Army Ammunition Plant, the West Tennessee Agricultural Museum and several historical sites listed on the National Register of Historic Places (NRHP).
 The city was the first in Tennessee to begin no-till farming and to fluoridate its drinking water.
 The Milan Endowment for Growth in Academics (MEGA) was the first private community financial endowment for public schools in Tennessee.

 Name

 Pronounced like "My-lunn", the local story is that the source for the name comes from an event in the 1850s.
 A Louisville & Nashville railroad surveyor asked Beverly A. Williamson: "Who owned the land?" and Williamson replied, "It's my land."

 Residents of Milan are usually referred to as Milanites.

 Geography and climate

 Milan is approximately 100 mi Northeast of Memphis and 140 mi West of Nashville, at an elevation of 424 ft above sea level.

 According to the United States Census Bureau, the city has a total area of 8.9 sqmi, all land.

 According to the Köppen climate classification, Milan has a humid subtropical climate, abbreviated as "Cfa".
 This is characterized by precipitation that is evenly distributed throughout the year and temperatures that are relatively high.